Twisted Blanchfield pairings and twisted signatures II: Relation to Casson-Gordon invariants: Twisted homology and twisted Blanchfield pairings

 Note that the use of the representation $\widecheck{\beta}$ guarantees that these pairings are indeed $\pi_1(X)$-invariant.
 In particular, if $\beta$ is a unitary representation (so that $\widecheck{\beta}=\beta$), then the two pairings displayed above give rise to evaluation maps $H^i(X,Y;Q/R \otimes_R R_\beta^d) \to \makeithash{\op{Hom}_{\text{left-}R}(H_i(X,Y;R_{\beta}^d),Q/R)}$ and $H^i(X,Y; R_\beta^d) \to \makeithash{\op{Hom}_{\text{left-}R}(H_i(X,Y; R_{\beta}^d),R)}$. \end{example}

 Next, we briefly review the definition of twisted intersection forms.
 Let $W$ be a compact oriented $n$-manifold and let $M$ be a $(R,\Z[\pi_1(W)])$-bimodule.
-It is known at the very least since Wall~\cite{Wall} that there are Poincar\'e duality isomorphisms
+As we mentioned above, if $W$ does not admit a CW structure, we can use singular homology; see~\cite[Appendix A]{FriedlNagelOrsonPowell}.
+The cap product with the fundamental class \([W, \partial W] \in H_{4}(W, \partial W)\) induces twisted Poincar\'e duality isomorphisms